andya17/andya17.github.io/_pages/gis.md

 Access the web application at [this link](https://umass-amherst.maps.arcgis.com/apps/instant/basic/index.html?appid=e2b2dc8999784c77b089e4c659c81101){:target="_blank" rel="noopener"}.

 Access the conference's "Information for In-Person Participants" page, which advertises my application, at [this link](https://2025.iasc-commons.org/information-for-participants/).

+### Vermont Forested Habitat Block Report
+I composed this report for the Middlebury College course Conservation Planning in Spring 2023.
+It involves adding to a forested habitat block model created by instructor Dr. Jeff Howarth to allow for natural communities, a classification system for habitat types administered by the state of Vermont, to be captured in the model.
+I composed this report with the intent for the methodology to be accessible to those without prior experience with GIS.
+I used Google Earth Engine and WhiteboxTools to achieve the results.

+Read below or [view in a separate tab](https://andya17.github.io/_pages/pdfs/GEOG310-Report-3.pdf){:target="_blank" rel="noopener"}.

+<object data="https://andya17.github.io/_pages/pdfs/GEOG310-Report-3.pdf#zoom=54&navpanes=0" type="application/pdf" width="100%" height="100%"></object>

 ### Small Mammal Species Range Dashboard
 <img src="https://andya17.github.io/assets/GitHub-Picture-SmallMammal-Short.png" alt="">